 11 October 2017

-Adrienne and Stuart Muir raised an amazing £9,730 in memory of their son John by successfully completing Guy’s Urban Challenge together.
-They share their incredible story.
+Adrienne and Stuart raised an amazing £9,730 in memory of their son John by successfully completing Guy’s Urban Challenge together.

-‘On 4 September 2014 our twin boys John and Harry were born at St Thomas’s Hospital.
-Named after their grandfathers, both Harry and John spent time in the Neonatal Intensive Care Unit (NICU).
+In September 2014, twin boys John and Harry were born at St Thomas’s Hospital.
+Named after their grandfathers, both Harry and John spent time in the neonatal intensive care unit (NICU).
 Both boys were born at 34 weeks at an impressive six pounds, but as they were premature they needed a hand.

-‘In those final days with John, the one thing that we were both very clear about was that while it was the worst time of our lives, we wanted to do something to remember John and give back to a hospital who helped us in so many ways.
+"In those final days with John, the one thing that we were both very clear about was that while it was the worst time of our lives, we wanted to do something to remember John and give back to a hospital that helped us in so many ways," they said.

 ‘There is not a day that goes by that we don’t think or talk about John.
 Having his twin brother growing each day is also a constant reminder of the hole in our family.
 We said we would honour John and each year we challenge ourselves to do something out of our comfort zone in his memory.
 This year we were supported by eleven friends.
 We were blessed to have so many people helping.’

 Find out how you could give in memory of a loved one cared for at Evelina London.